redis/redis-doc/topics/persistence.md

 ### What should I do if my AOF gets truncated?

-It is possible that the server crashed while writing the AOF file, or that the volume where the AOF file is stored is store was full.
+It is possible that the server crashed while writing the AOF file, or that the volume where the AOF file is stored was full at the time of writing.
 When this happens the AOF still contains consistent data representing a given point-in-time version of the dataset (that may be old up to one second with the default AOF fsync policy), but the last command in the AOF could be truncated.